Revenue Streams for Off-Leash Dog Bars: How the Multi-Stream Model Works

 Monthly memberships provide predictable revenue and encourage regular visits, which builds stronger community relationships and higher customer lifetime value.

-• Multi-dog discounts: 10-20% savings for households with multiple dogs
+• Multi-dog discounts for households with more than one dog

-• Corporate memberships: Group rates for companies offering employee benefits
+• Corporate memberships offering group rates as employee benefits

 Day Pass Options